canmet-energy/btap/README.md

 The geometry and spaces can be created using the Sketchup plug-in for OpenStudio as well as the Openstudio App.
 The spaces must be assigned to an NECB space-type standard name.
 The space type contains information on schedules, lighting, outdoor air, plug loads, and heating and cooling as well as what typical HVAC systems are installed to support the space use activities.
 The space-types are clearly defined in the NECB standard.
 This is the basis of how the building in generated by the standards engine.
 A complete listing of the NECB 2011 spacetypes can be found in section A-8.4.3.3 in the NECB 2011.
 You can programmatically access the space types in json format in the [NECB 2011 data folder](https://github.com/NREL/openstudio-standards/tree/master/lib/openstudio-standards/standards/necb/necb_2011/data) You can also request a Openstudio library file that contains all the NECB spacetypes to populate your model.

-#### Floor Area / Building Story method.
+#### Building Story Method
+(This is under development.)

 Another non-geometry method that NRCan is developing is to simply give:
 * the floor area
 * the number of floors
 * the weighted percentage of spacetypes used in the building.
 * the aspect ratio

 This will create a rectangular model with all the space types represented.
 This is currently under development, but may be useful in data-driven analysis.
 With this information, BTAP can fill in all the other information to create the HVAC, envelope, and schedule for the building model.

-#### Vintage Ruleset Development
+### Ruleset Development

 NRCan is responsible for the development of the NECB vintage ruleset.
 These NECB rulesets can be modified through programming and changing data inputs.
 The ruleset was developed using an object oriented design and simple inheritance.
 For example, the main ruleset code for the NECB 2011 code logic, written in Ruby, is contained [here](https://github.com/NREL/openstudio-standards/tree/nrcan/lib/openstudio-standards/standards/necb/necb_2011) in the NECB2011 class.